Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank approximation with constraints

 Matrices and tensors with nonnegative entries arise in applications related to images, video, recommender systems, probability, kinetic equations.
 Preserving nonnegativity in the low-rank approximation serves two main purposes: it keeps the object physically meaningful and helps to avoid potential numerical instabilities in the future processing.

-The most popular technique is nonnegative matrix/tensor factorisation \cite{cichocki2009nonnegative, gillis2020nonnegative}, which consists in searching for a low-rank approximation with nonnegative factors.
-Such decompositions exhibit distinctive interpretative properties \cite{fu2019nonnegative, gillis2023partial}, which makes them particularly useful in data analysis.
-However, the \textit{nonnegative rank} can be significantly larger than the usual rank \cite{beasley2009real, hrubevs2012nonnegative, shitov2019euclidean}, which consequently leads to slower postprocessing.
-In the field of scientific computing, low-rank approximations are meant to make algorithms faster, so it is desirable to keep the rank as low as possible.
+The most popular technique is \emph{nonnegative matrix factorisation} \cite{gillis2020nonnegative}, it consists in searching for a low-rank approximation with nonnegative factors.
+However, the \emph{nonnegative rank} can be significantly larger than the usual rank \cite{beasley2009real}, which leads to slower postprocessing.
+In scientific computing, low-rank approximations are meant to make algorithms faster, so it is desirable to keep the rank as low as possible.